Location of the University

 Teaching and Learning

 The University offers a range of academic support services to students with disabilities or specific learning differences.
 These services are offered on an individual basis, both through Disability Services and through departments.
 As well as this, we aim to ensure that all the academic facilities and support available to non-disabled students are fully accessible to students with disabilities.
 In order to ensure that your individual study needs are met, you should discuss them with Disability Services and your Department before you arrive.
+Each Department has a lead disability contact.
+Please contact Disability Services for your Departmental contact details.

 All of the University’s central student computing areas have been designed for or adapted to the needs of students with disabilities.
 There are computing facilities in other open-access rooms around campus which may not have full access, but it should be possible to arrange access to specific computers as needed.
 Your own department may be able to give advice on specific IT issues, and the University’s IT Services department are always willing to offer guidance.